charlesbrandt/public/pi/os/index.md

 Once the base OS has been installed, explore details about how you want to configure the system:

 [Linux Notes](/system/linux/index.md)

+For a full-disk Linux backup (non-Pi), see [Upgrades — Backup existing system](/system/linux/upgrade.md).
+For the general P2V workflow, see [P2V](/system/virtualization/p2v.md).
+For what to do when a Pi misbehaves, see [Troubleshooting](../troubleshooting.md).

 https://raspberrytips.com/best-os-for-raspberry-pi/